Tragic faces of the deadly US flu outbreak

 That's the warning families of flu victims and health officials are hoping to spread as this year's flu season takes more and more lives across the U.S.

-The predominant virus this season, Influenza A (H3N2), affects the primarily the elderly and the very young, but epidemiologist Lynnette Brammer, who leads the CDC's Domestic Influenza Surveillance Team, told Fox News the flu can hit anyone.
+The predominant virus this season, Influenza A (H3N2), primarily affects the elderly and the very young, but epidemiologist Lynnette Brammer, who leads the CDC's Domestic Influenza Surveillance Team, told Fox News the flu can hit anyone.

 "Sadly, we hear every year of people that were previously healthy and active and they get influenza and die and for reasons we don’t understand," Brammer said. "[But] if you get sick and you're not getting better...call your doctor."